Ashton Irwin: Personal life

 Irwin has been open about his struggles with alcoholism and is an advocate for mental health.
 In 2018, Irwin admitted that during 5 Seconds of Summer's two-year break, he dealt "with [his] feelings in the beginning [of the hiatus] with just alcohol".
 In April 2020, Irwin revealed that, at the time, he had been sober for ten months.
 During the band's 2019 tour, Irwin documented, via his social media accounts, ice baths he partook in before each show as an affirmation of overcoming his substance abuse.

 Irwin previously dated model Bryana Holly, with the pair dating for a year before splitting in June 2016.
-In 2018, Irwin began an on-again off again relationship with fashion blogger and photographer, Kaitlin Blaisdell.
+In 2018, Irwin began a relationship with fashion blogger and photographer Kaitlin Blaisdell.

 In 2017, it was reported that Irwin bought a five-bedroom mansion in the Hollywood Hills neighborhood of Los Angeles.
 In 2018, it was reported that Irwin had bought a second property, a penthouse, in West Hollywood.
 As of 2020, Irwin's net-worth is estimated to be $20 million (USD).